9 things everyone should know about self-care

 -----------------------------------------------------

-Going forwards, if we want to flourish and not flounder, we must accommodate the physical and emotional systems that run inside of us.
+If we want to flourish and not flounder, we need to work with the physical, psycho-social and emotional systems that shape how we function.

 Further reading